jnelson18/TranspirationEstimationAlgorithm/README.md

 For an extensive overview of how the method works, please see the associated publication:

 Nelson, Jacob A., Nuno Carvalhais, Matthias Cuntz, Nicolas Delpierre, Jürgen Knauer, Jérome Ogée, Mirco Migliavacca, Markus Reichstein, and Martin Jung.
-Coupling Water and Carbon Fluxes to Constrain Estimates of Transpiration: The TEA Algorithm.â€ Journal of Geophysical Research: Biogeosciences, December 21, 2018. https://doi.org/10.1029/2018JG004727.
+Coupling Water and Carbon Fluxes to Constrain Estimates of Transpiration: The TEA Algorithm.
+Journal of Geophysical Research: Biogeosciences, December 21, 2018. https://doi.org/10.1029/2018JG004727.

 ## Installation